Date

 “When we talk about illicit financial flows, we need to look at the anti-money laundering protocol at EAC as a tool for fighting illicit financial flows.
 We must come up with very strong laws to curb illicit financial flows from Burundi and the region,” she noted.

 The outgoing acting chair for the Burundi Caucus, Hon.
-Apollinaire Sindayikengera, expressed that Burundi parliamentarians have been at the forefront of ensuring to fighting illicit financial flows, even before the creation of APNIFFT Burundi.
+Apollinaire Sindayikengera, expressed that Burundi parliamentarians have been at the forefront of fighting illicit financial flows, even before the creation of APNIFFT Burundi.
 This commitment is what led the association of Burundian parliamentarians on illicit financial flows to seek recognition within the Burundi government.
 Thus, the caucus launch ushers in an era of ramped-up efforts towards tackling illicit financial flows and domestic resource mobilisation issues in the country.

 “Through this caucus, MPs will be equipped to bring about interventions that combat illicit financial flows in our country.
 We therefore call for support to strengthen the capacity and skills of our members to fight against illicit financial flows,” ~ Hon.
 Sindayikengera.